-Another common error when replacing a coil is not priming it with juice prior to hitting that fire button.
-When replacing your coil, add a couple of drops of e-liquid directly onto the cotton before filling your tank and putting your device back to together.
-This will give your wick a head start in soaking up some juice so you can use the device more quickly after replacing the coil.
-Even after priming though, and then filling the tank, it’s always a good idea to leave your device for a good 5-10 minutes before using it.
+To rectify this, when replacing your coil, add a couple of drops of e-liquid directly onto the cotton before filling your tank and putting your device back together.
+This will give your wick a head start in soaking up some e-liquid so you can use the device more quickly after replacing the coil.
+Even after priming, when filling the tank, it’s always a good idea to leave your device for a good 5-10 minutes before using it.
 This will ensure that your wick is completely saturated with e-liquid, and therefore eliminating the risk of a burnt coil on your very first hit.

-What Else Could Be Causing A Coil to Burn?
+What Else Could Be Causing a Coil to Burn?

 Although less common, we’ve noted some other reasons below why you may be getting a burnt taste when vaping.

-● Temperature Control - In a similar scenario to overpowering the device, having your device firing at a higher temperature than the coil supports could result in burn out very quickly.
+In a similar scenario to overpowering the device, having your device firing at a higher temperature than the coil supports could result in burn out very quickly.
 The difference here is that any device that allows temp control can also prevent a coil head from burning out as you can directly control the temperature at which the device is firing.